zfnmxt/futhark-ad/notes.md

 what would the output be?
 I suppose you could just wrap things in a `Body` to make it clear what the output is.)

-* How to mix adjoints/gradients is non-obvious.
-Generally, we'll have some map of adjoints as well as our primal program.

-* Should be able to differentiate an arbitrary series of statements instead of just functions (or bodies)?

 * How do we seamlessly handle looking up the type of variables?
 (This is needed for intiailizing gradients and adjoints.)
 Also, what type should tangents/adjoints take?
-Should they just reflect their primal counterparts?
+Should they just reflect their primal counterparts? (`inScopeOf` fixes most (all?) of the scoping issues, so that `lookupType` should work, but not sure if this is the "right" way.)

 ## Forward mode